OS X Yosemite How to Restore MAC to factory settings

 If your Mac already has some performance issues, installing OS X Yosemite will not improve performance.

-The following guide will allow you to restore the factory settings of your Mac, without a recovery disc or special tools.
+The following guide will help you restore the factory settings of your Mac.
+You won’t need a recovery disc or special tools.

 Recommendation: Before using the guide, read the entire article to understand the process and avoid complications or loss of information.